Skip to Content

 The new resort also boasts a stunning 150,000-square-foot casino, a rooftop pool deck, and over a half-million square feet of convention space.

-Paris has ascended to become one of the biggest hotels on the Strip thanks to its absorption of Bally’s former Jubilee Tower, which will be known as the Versailles Tower going forward.
+Paris recently ascended to become one of the largest on the Strip, thanks to its absorption of Bally’s former Jubilee Tower, now known as the Versailles Tower.

 8. Circus Circus – 3,773 Rooms

-Known as one of the more “family-friendly” resorts in Las Vegas, Circus Circus offers guests access to the Splash Zone water playground complete with several water slides and a splash pad.
+Known as one of the more “family-friendly” resorts in Vegas, Circus Circus offers guests access to the Splash Zone water playground, featuring several water slides and a splash pad.

-Additional kid-friendly things to do at Circus Circus include The Adventuredome indoor theme park, arcade & midway, and free daily circus acts.
+Additional kid-friendly things to do include The Adventuredome indoor theme park, arcade & midway, and free daily circus acts.

 7. Bellagio – 3,933 Rooms